ibm-cloud-docs/pattern-vpc-security/infrastructure-and-endpoint-security-domain.md

 ### Best practices
 {: #VPE-best-practices}

- - Virtual Private Endpoints (VPEs) should always be used when there is a need to access cloud services as opposed to any access over the Internet
+ - Virtual Private Endpoints (VPEs) should always be used when there is a need to access cloud services as opposed to any access over the Internet.
  - VPEs have security features that should be considered during the implementation process.
+One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE.
+ - Virtual Private Endpoints (VPE) should always be used when there is a need to access cloud services as opposed to any access over the Internet.
-One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE
+ - VPEs have security features that should be considered during the implementation process.
+One is that VPEs have Access Control Lists (ACLs) that can control all traffic in and out of the VPE.
- - Additionally, vPE security groups can be applied to control inbound application traffic.
+ - Another is that VPE security groups can additionally be applied to control inbound application traffic.

 ### Solutioning guidance
 {: #VPE-guidance}